Painter602/EDLogReader/README.md

 	/d or device - open a window and test devices before reading the game log

-	/t or test   - read an existing log file from the front, and show device LEDs\nbased on that file's data Note, a lot of test information is printed out to your command windowe or the\nIDLE test window (if relevant)
+	/t or test   - read an existing log file from the front, and show device LEDs based on that file's data Note, a lot of test information is printed out to your command windowe or the IDLE test window (if relevant)

 ## Trouble shooting
 1) The VPC_LED_Control.exe should be the same version as the VPC Configuration Tool used to configure your device.